White label video solution

 HIPAA requires:

-For chat and video platforms, per-user identity must be enforced at the infrastructure level — not left to front-end configuration alone.
+For chat and video platforms, per-user identity must be enforced at the API and infrastructure level — not left to front-end configuration alone.

 Audit controls require the system to record activity involving PHI.